Defending champ Henry, Davis Love III at PGA Reno

 Exciting because of the scoring format adopted for the first time last year that puts a premium on eagles and birdies and makes a winner out of the man with the most points instead of the fewest strokes.
-Used for years at the International in Colorado, players are awarded 5 points for eagle, 2 for birdie, none for par, minus-1 for bogey and minus-3 for double bogey or worse.
+Used for years at the International in Colorado, players are awarded 8 points for double eagle, 5 for eagle, 2 for birdie, 0 for par, minus-1 for bogey and minus-3 for double bogey or worse.

 “I like playing at altitude and I like Stableford, obviously,” Love said Wednesday before getting his first look at the course in a practice round.

 ″ I’ve had some success at that in the past, so I’m excited about this week,” said last year’s Ryder Cup captain and winner of the 1997 PGA Championship.